Menu

 Elaine Chao

-Secretary Elaine L. Chao is known for being the current U.S. Secretary of Transportation.
-This is her second bureau position as a member of the United States government.
+Elaine L. Chao currently serves as the U.S. Secretary of Transportation, marking her second cabinet-level position within the United States government.

 Related Biography: Taral Hicks

-Elaine filled in as U.S. Secretary of Labor from 2001 to January 2009, and is the first Asian American lady to be delegated to the President's cabinet in American history.
+Elaine Chao previously served as the U.S. Secretary of Labor from 2001 to January 2009 under President George W. Bush.
+She made history as the first Asian American woman appointed to the President's Cabinet in American history.

 Quick Facts